hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFramework.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

 Detail With Sql of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.23.0 on Tuesday, 14 March 2017 10:50
+## Documentation produced for DelegateDecompiler, version 0.23.1 on Monday, 18 December 2017 13:13

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework v6.1](http://msdn.microsoft.com/en-us/data/aa937723) (EF).